 To book Rachel Botsman please contact your JLA Agent.

 One of the most influential thinkers on trust and technology, Rachel looks at the implications for individuals and businesses in a world where people often trust strangers and AI over public institutions and traditional media.
-She considers what responsibilities the tech companies have and whether this shift will create greater division or unity.
+She considers what responsibilities the tech companies have, whether this shift will create greater division or unity, and how all leaders and organisations should earn trust from consumers and employees.

 Rachel Botsman is one of the most influential thinkers and writers on trust and technology and what it means for social life, work and business.
 A World Economic Forum Young Global Leader and a bestselling author, she looks at how technology has redefined ideas of who and what we trust in an era of social media and artificial intelligence.